alexandengstrom/birchrest/CONTRIBUTING.md

 2. **Code Coverage**: The project requires at least 80% code coverage.
 If the tests don't cover enough of the code, the pull request will fail.
 3. **Type Checking**: mypy will check the code for correct type annotations.
 The pull request must pass this check.
 4. **Linting**: pylint will check the code style.
 If the code doesn’t meet the style requirements, the pull request will need to be updated.
+5. **Security Checks**: bandit will run to check the code for common security vulnerabilities, and safety will check for known vulnerabilities in the dependencies.
+The pull request will fail if any critical security issues are found.